merkle-open/terrific-micro/README.md

 You only need an Apache web server with PHP 5.3+ support.
 Enable `mod_rewrite` and optionally `mod_deflate` and add the directive `AllowOverride All` for your directory.

-1. Clone repo in a `project`-folder of your web root:
+1. Clone repo to a `project`-folder in your web root:

         git clone https://github.com/namics/terrific-micro.git project